puzpuzpuz/xsync/README.md

 )
 ```

 *Note for pre-v4 users*: the main change between v3 and v4 is removal of non-generic data structures and some improvements in `Map` API.
+The old `*Of` types are kept as type aliases for the renamed data structures to simplify the migration, e.g. `MapOf` is an alias for `Map`.
 While the API has some breaking changes, the migration should be trivial.

 ### Counter